 If you need to access your money before you are 60 other than to buy your first home costing less than £450,000 or for a terminal illness, you’ll pay a hefty fine.
-The government will charge you a 25% penalty on the total value of the withdrawal, so you may get back less than you put in.
+You’ll have to pay a 25% government withdrawal charge (the withdrawal penalty will be temporarily reduced from 25% to 20% from 6 March 2020 till 5 April 2021 due to coronavirus) meaning you’ll get back less than you’ve put in.

 The Lifetime ISA is good in that you’re able to access your money (unlike with a pension), and it’s always tax free, but if you’re not planning to buy your first home, you need to be fairly certain that you can leave the money until you’re 60.